Marshall wins undisputed super-middleweight crown

-Savannah Marshall: British fighter beats Franchon Crews-Dezurn to win undisputed super-middleweight title
+Savannah Marshall: Briton beats Franchon Crews-Dezurn to win undisputed super-middleweight title

 Last updated on .From the section Boxing